Literature

 These are some of the many databases available to you as a member of Middletown Thrall Library:

-You can use this to research lives of authors and many other notable indivduals throughout history.
+Research the lives of authors and many other notable indivduals throughout history.
+Available to members of Thrall.

 Elizabethan World Reference Library